-8 Best Software Requirements Analysis Books Every Business Analyst Must read
+8 Software Requirements Analysis Books For Business Analysts

 Every aspiring business analyst in software development field must be aware of the software requirements analysis methods, tools and techniques to ensure timely and easy implementation of software projects.
 Below is given the list of eight best software requirement analysis books which should be read by every business analyst.

 Did you know that a large percentage of the software projects fail due to improper requirements gathering?
 A well-planned software project needs to have enough time allocated for the requirements analysis.